-- i) The basic features of the Rwandan economy mentioned in the case study are.: - Rwanda is a densely populated country. - Rwanda bases mostly on subsistence agriculture. - High levels of poverty with 40% of the population lives below the national poverty line. - High rates of poverty. - Open economy since it participates in international trade e.g. with EAC. - ii) Refer to the Student's Book under unit 13 for the features of Rwandan economy which are not mentioned in the case study above.

-iii) Refer to the Student's Book under unit 13 for the implication of such features of Rwandan economy.
+- Open economy; because it is involved in international trade. - Large subsistence sector; where most of the food grown is for home consumption. - High population growth rate; and this is shown by the increasing number of born children. - Dependent economy; on agricultural sector and foreign aid. - Wide spread unemployment. - High levels of illiteracy. - Small but growing industrial sector. - ii) The basic features of the Rwandan economy mentioned in the case study are.: - Rwanda is a densely populated country. - Rwanda bases mostly on subsistence agriculture. - High levels of poverty with 40% of the population lives below the national poverty line. - High rates of poverty. - Open economy since it participates in international trade e.g. with EAC. - iii) Refer to the learner's book under unit 13 for the features of Rwandan economy which are not mentioned in the case study above. - iv) Refer to the learner's book under unit 13 for the implication of such features of Rwandan economy.

-Base on the presentations and the content in the Student's Book page 502-505, to harmonise the content on features of Rwandan economy and the implications.
+Base on the presentations and the content in the Learner's Book page 502-505, to harmonise the content on features of Rwandan economy and the implications.
 Learners take down notes.